-"What the monster is," they finisher in unison again.
+"Do you know what the monster is?" they finisher in unison again.

 Harry looked at them then shrugged, "Yeah, I think we figured it out."
 He paused then reached into his trouser pocket, "Hermione had this in her hand and everything kind of fell into place."

 He passed the scrap of paper to Fred, and the twin redheads focused on the words both printed and written on the yellowed paper.
 As one, their heads snapped up and looked at Harry, then at each other.

 "It makes sense," said George.

 "The water," said George.

 "Why the girls' bathroom on the second floor?" asked Fred.

 Harry looked from one twin to the other then took a deep breath.
 "The last time the chamber was opened there was one death, and she hasn't left the school.
 Perhaps she is still in the room she died in; the second-floor girl's toilet.
 At least that is what I think happened."

 He saw recognition flash in their eyes and then they looked at each other.
 They nodded and then each grabbed one of Harry's elbows and walked toward the portrait hole.
 "Well," Fred said a bit louder than necessary, "I guess we should go find little Ronnie, this is a time for family."